Warts (sometimes referred to as verrucas) are small, harmless lumps of skin caused by a virus known as the human papillomavirus (HPV).

 - common warts – these are small, raised areas of skin, usually round, with a rough surface of skin often looking like the top of a cauliflower.
 These warts often appear on your hands, elbows and knees.

-- plane warts – these are flat warts that are usually yellow in colour.
-They are most common in children and can often spread and group together
+- plane warts – these are flat warts that are usually yellow in colour and appear on the hands and face.
+They are most common in children and can often spread and group together.

-- veruccas – these are warts that appear on your feet, usually on the sole, heel or toes.
-The weight of your body causes the wart to be pushed into the skin so a verruca will usually not be raised like other warts and may even cause some discomfort when walking.
-You may notice a white area of skin with a tiny black dot in the centre
+- plantar warts – these are warts that appear on your feet, usually on the sole, heel or toes.
+The weight of your body causes the wart to be pushed into the skin so a plantar wart will usually not be raised like other warts and may even cause some discomfort when walking.
+You may notice a white area of skin with a tiny black dot or dots in the centre.

 - mosaic warts – these grow in clusters and are most common on your hands and feet.

-Most warts will usually disappear within two years if left untreated, but they can sometimes cause discomfort and can look unpleasant.
+Most warts will usually disappear within 2 years if left untreated, but they can sometimes cause discomfort and can look unpleasant.
 Warts are also contagious.

 Not sure what to do next?